Demand Data Center Action

 ORANGE PIN = Proposed Data Center • PURPLE PIN = Data Center Under Construction

-Click a pin on the map below to learn more & to find a link to the most recent AUAR for each project.
+Click a pin on the map to learn more & to find a link to the most recent AUAR for each project.

 1. Rosemount (Early 2024) • Status: Under Construction